Fullmetal Alchemist and 15 other best anime series to watch in 2023

 Whether you are new to the world of anime or a seasoned fan, deciding which show to start with next can be a difficult task.
 From long-running franchise hits like Dragon Ball to single-season gems like Cowboy Bebop, our list of the best anime series to watch can help you choose.

 Evolving from a quick four-second 50-framed clip in 1907, Katsudo Shashin, into a pop-culture phenomenon — anime has established itself as a mainstream genre globally.
-So much so that Toei Animation, the Japanese animation company behind hits like One Piece, recorded a net sales of around JPY 87.5 billion (USD 59.4 billion) in 2023, reported Statista.
+So much so that Toei Animation, the Japanese animation company behind hits like One Piece, recorded a net sales of around JPY 87.5 billion (USD 59.4 billion/INR 4,93,317 crore approx.) in 2023, reported Statista.

 Meanwhile, some of the best anime series to watch, Naruto, Dragon Ball Z and Pokémon became staples in not just kids’ programming but the older section of the audience as well.